escottgoodwin/lango-trans-de/README.md

 2. User Interests in a Continuous Vector Space

 User interests exist in the continuous semantic space of the corpus.
-No tags, no trying to determine the distribution of percentage  of an arbitrary number of 'topics' - 20% Marketing, 45% Sales,
+No tags, no trying to determine the distribution of percentage  of an arbitrary number of 'topics' - 20% Marketing, 45% Sales, 30% Data Science, 5% Hospitals.

 The continous nature of the semantic space leads to recommendations of articles that touch on various aspects within the subject article.
 This would prove to be more difficult with discrete topics, or tags, chosen by a rater.